-Chimney breasts and fireplaces

-Repair category 1

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Some original fireplaces appear to have been removed.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.